richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 Our campaign will allow astral projection as a houserule.
 Astral perception will work like Shadowrun (long distance) and not Sprawlrunners (where it has a very short range).

 Adepts - people with only one Arcane Background - can choose to purchase Astral Perception as a power.
-They cannot Project.
+They cannot astrally project.
 Full mages - with two Arcane Backgrounds - can both perceive and project, without having to buy any powers.

 ## Seeing the astral world